edemartel/edemartel.github.com/_drafts/on-the-subject-of-greater-goods.md

 Now, I'm not a huge fan of charities as a way to fix systemic issues.
 As a social democrat, I think it's the government's job to address problems that affect all of society, in areas such as education, healthcare, utilities, etc. I really think the welfare state is a positive thing that can, when implemented properly, end up raising the standard of living of everyone.
 Asking people to donate to charities in such domains is, as we call in software development, a hack.
 It's a short term solution to a complex problem that is not meant to hold for long.
 But, just like hacks quite often end up in production, some critical sectors of society end up requiring donations to operate as our governments do not invest enough money in them.

 So, that's why I give.
 Because it's not like the people in need have any other option.
 I donate to Greenpeace, to Doctors Without Borders, to the Canadian Red Cross, and a variety of other organizations and groups.
-And sometimes, I don't just share money.
+And sometimes, I don't just share some of my money.
 I also share some of my time.

 ### Extra Life 2014 with Team Ze: the post-mortem